damanic/ls1-module-updatecenter/readme.md

 Before running a forced update you should consider blocking updates to any lemonstand module that you have changed locally and not assigned to a repository - otherwise your changes may be overwritten.

 #Restoring Core Lemonstand Versions
-If at some point you want to revert back to the last module release from Lemonstand you can do this by removing the repository config selection in `/updatecenter/setup/` and then doing a forced update.
+If at some point you want to revert back to the last module release from Lemonstand you can do this by removing the repository config selection in `{youradminurl}/updatecenter/setup/` and then doing a forced update.
-Note: Any alterations that were made to the database schema will not be rolled back.
+Note: This will overwrite all code changes made to your core modules.
+If repository updates made any changes to the database schema or added any any files, they will not be rolled back or removed.

 #Common Issues
 ###Update process successfully completed but update did not apply